Paulino-Cristovao/churn_predictions/docs/project_audit_report.md

   ```

 ## 3. Data Explanation
-The data comes from the case study PDF (French description of Kolecto SaaS trials) and files.
+The data comes from the case study PDF (French description of SaaS trials) and files.
 Goal: Analyze factors differentiating converters (paid after trial) from non-converters (~60% rate), build ML model for probability prediction (no production focus).

 ### Data Sources and Structure
 - **subscriptions.csv** (~503 rows): Static info on trials.
 Filtered to ~416 for exact 15-day trials (per PDF note on manual extensions).